MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Changelog

+= 0.8.2 =
+20.02.2022:
+Bug removal in ExtractMetadata for webp-files.
+Correction of caption-text for webp-files.

 = 0.8.1 =
 19.02.2022:
 Refine the logic the show to info button in the top right: Only do so if all images are in WP.